A bijection between necklaces and multisets with divisible subset sum: Abstract

 \section{Abstract}

 Consider these two distinct combinatorial objects: (1) the necklaces of length $n$ with at most $q$ colors, and (2) the multisets of integers modulo $n$ with subset sum divisible by $n$ and with the multiplicity of each element being strictly less than $q$.
-We show that these two objects have the same cardinality when $q$ and $n$ are mutually coprime.
+We show that these two objects have the same cardinality if $q$ and $n$ are mutually coprime.
 Additionally, when $q$ is a prime power, we construct a bijection between these two objects by viewing necklaces as cyclic polynomials over the finite field of size $q$.
-Specializing to $q=2$ answers a bijective problem posed by Richard Stanley.
+Specializing to $q=2$ answers a bijective problem posed by Richard Stanley (Enumerative Combinatorics Vol. 1 Chapter 1, Problem 105(b)).

 \keywords{Necklaces, subset sums, cyclic polynomials}

 \subjclass[2010]{05A19, 05E99}